jcroweriddell/tissue_profiling/README.md

 ### Jimmy
 - [ ] Run BLAST search of 20 genes on King Cobra genome and identify IDs
 - [ ] Run same BLAST search of 20 genes on tissue-specific transcriptomes and identify IDs or contigs
-- [ ] Re-run RNAseq analysis on King Cobra (might have done this already) and create count table
+- [x] Re-run RNAseq analysis on King Cobra (might have done this already) and create count table - I got TPM and RPKM as well
-- [ ] Re-run RNAseq analysis on SeaSnake assembky (if possible?) and create count table
+- [ ] Re-run RNAseq analysis on SeaSnake assembky (if possible?) and create count table (needs Alastair's gene annotation)

 ### Jenna